We welcome Adult, Junior and Family Volunteers

-Adults can submit their volunteer application directly on line.
-Scroll to be bottom of this page for the link to the Adult Volunteer application.
+Adults must submit their volunteer application directly on line.
+Scroll to the bottom of this side of the page for the link to the Adult Volunteer application.

 If you are an adult that has a legal guardian for any physical or mental condition, please complete as a "family volunteer" with your guardian.

-Junior and Family Volunteers are required to print the completed form and bring it in to the Humane Society of Westchester office.
+Junior and Family Volunteers are required to print the form, complete it and bring it with you to the Humane Society of Westchester when you attend an orientation.

 Volunteers, including Juniors, with physical, emotional or developmental conditions, including those on the autism spectrum are welcome as Family Volunteers.